FAITH EVANGELICAL LUTHERAN CHURCH

 * * * * * * *

-Our Monday Night Bible Study group meets on Zoom on Monday nights from 7-9pm.
+Our Monday Night Bible Study group will be meeting on Zoom on Monday nights from 7-9pm.
 If you would like to grow in your relationship with Jesus and fortify your Faith in fellowship, please join us.

 Here is the zoom link: